Written by Bernardita Sallato, WSU Extension, IAREC Prosser, Updated August 2023

 Fall nitrogen applications can help in building up reserves for critical early growth the next season.

-Fall zinc and boron spray can improve fruit set and early fruit development.
+Fall zinc and boron spray can improve fruit set and early fruit development, if deficient.

 Fall spray applications should be applied when growth has ceased but before natural leaf fall.